timmlk/Amazon-S3-Client/README.md

 The only options that are required are your credentials for Amazon S3 and the bucket name.

 ###Upload:
+To upload a file simply pass the file to be uploaded and the name to store it under to the client

     var options = {
             'key' : keyId,
             'secret' : secret,